-But Jupiter is not purely good fortune dispensed from the sky.
+Jupiter is not purely good fortune dispensed from the sky.
 It amplifies whatever it touches, including problems.
-And it has a shadow side that shows up consistently when its gifts are mistaken for permission to skip the work.
+Its shadow shows up when confidence becomes entitlement, generosity becomes self-abandonment, or a big vision becomes a reason to skip the next practical step.

 What Does Jupiter Represent in Astrology?